AlonaRemizova/hello-world/README.md

 Hello World!

 Alona here, I like to learn and to create.
-I am creature of the air and water, earth and fire.
+I am creature of the air and water, soil and fire.